 OCEANOBS’19: OCEAN & CLIMATE OBSERVING FOCUS

 Two of the themes of OceanObs’19 focused on 1) climate change and variability and 2) ocean, weather, and climate forecasting.
 One of the primary recommendations is improving the connection between observations, models, and reanalysis to enhance our ability to detect, monitor, understand, and predict climate.
-Enhanced effort is needed to study oceanic physical processes and their relationships with the atmosphere, cryosphere, land, and biosphere to inform earth prediction.
-These processes, linked to ocean circulation, heat and carbon storage and exchange, among others, also deepen our understanding of the ocean’s biogeochemical and ecosystem function.
+Enhanced effort is needed to study oceanic physical processes and their relationships with the atmosphere, cryosphere, land, and biosphere to inform Earth prediction.
+These processes, linked to ocean circulation, heat, and carbon storage and exchange, among others, also deepen our understanding of the ocean’s biogeochemical and ecosystem function.
 The progress since Ocean Obs’99 is reflected by the evolution from a platform-based ocean observing system to the current, integrated observing system featured in OceanObs’19.
-Meeting expanding end-user needs is the next major challenge facing our ocean climate observing systems (e.g. Sloyan et al. 2019).
+Meeting expanding end-user needs is the next major challenge facing our ocean climate observing systems (e.g., Sloyan et al. 2019).

 Forecasting abilities have progressed substantially over the past two decades thanks to the advances in ocean observing systems, prediction models, and data assimilation methods.
-Operational data streams such those from satellite altimetry and Argo profiling floats have played key roles in these advances.
+Operational data streams, such as those from satellite altimetry and Argo profiling floats, have played key roles in these advances.
 Yet the ocean climate observing system must be sustained and evolved over long periods of time to adapt to new sampling needs and to take advantage of technology innovations.
 Ensuring better integration of data, technology, and standards also requires substantial coordination and capacity building across regional and international communities (Heimbach et al. 2019).
-These priorities will guide the actions of programs such as Global Ocean Observing System (GOOS) and OceanPredict to leverage on the synergy of the integrated observing networks to maximize their value, improving services to users and gaining scientific and technical efficiencies.
+These priorities will guide the actions of programs such as Global Ocean Observing System (GOOS) and OceanPredict to leverage the synergy of the integrated observing networks to maximize their value, improving services to users, and gaining scientific and technical efficiencies.

 OCEANOBS LIVING ACTION PLAN